Assertive Community Treatment

-Our job is to do whatever it takes to support you in your recovery journey where you live, work and recreate.
-Our multidisciplinary team includes a psychiatrist, a nurse, a team lead, case managers, substance use disorder counselors, peer support specialists, and employment specialist, who are all here to help you on your path.
+Our job is to do whatever it takes to support you in your recovery journey where you live, work, and recreate.
+Our multidisciplinary team includes a psychiatrist, a nurse, a team lead, case managers, substance use disorder counselors, peer support specialists, and employment specialists, who are all here to help you on your path.

-Our program is based on an evidenced-based national model that helps individuals live independent lives and focuses on a strength-based approach to recovery.
+Our program is based on an evidence-based national model that helps individuals live independent lives and focuses on a strength-based approach to recovery.

 What to Expect

 Your support services start with your hopes and dreams.
 Our staff uses recovery dialogues to encourage you to think about what you want in life and develop individualized recovery plans to guide your work in the program.
 We can work with you where you feel most comfortable at our office, in your home, or at the peer center.